 These thoughts are natural, and they are untrue.
 Your mind will say crazy stuff to you like “remember that time you forced her to eat the chewy chicken?
 Now she doesn’t trust her body!” or “remember when you noticed she had a little pudge on her belly, and you thought it was cute?
 Now she hates her body!”
 Yeah, your mind says crazy stuff.

 You don’t have to believe your mind, but you also don’t have to fight it.
 Instead, steal its thunder.
 Whenever your brain says nasty stuff about your parenting, say “I forgive you.
 I love you.
 We’re doing our best.”
 It sounds a little kooky, but trust us on this.
 Forgiving yourself is transformative.

 Forgive yourself every time a negative, nasty thought pops into your mind telling you that you suck at parenting, and move on.
 Abandon the false perception that you have control over your child.
 Accept that you have always done your best and will continue to do your best.

 Without the false perception of control, all you have left is love.
 Love is powerful, and it begins with forgiving yourself.

-It is very likely that you child will heal from the eating disorder and go on to be successful at life and love.
-But right now you are forced to face the fact that she or he has an eating disorder and is struggling mightily.
+It is very likely that your child will heal from the eating disorder and go on to be successful in life and love.
+But right now you are forced to face the fact that they have an eating disorder and is struggling mightily.
 This is a terrible fact for any loving parent to face.
 We want our children to be happy and well-adjusted.
 We want our kids to be healthy.
 We do not want them to suffer.